mtnemeth/unideb-cloud-infra/cf/KeyPair.md

 ## Retrieve and store the private key

 The CF stack created a keypair.
-Run the following commands to retrieve and store it locally to be used for SSH connections later.
-Alternatively you can also get the private key from the AWS console, in the "Parameter Store" service.
+Run the following commands to retrieve and store the private key locally, to be used for SSH connections later.
+Alternatively you can use the AWS console ("Parameter Store" service).

 ```Bash
 # make sure there is a .ssh folder in the user's home and has the right permissions